 The children will become quicker at blending, and will start to do this silently as they are reading.

-By the end of Autumn term, children should be able to:
+By the end of the Summer term, children should be able to:

 This year we will be putting a big emphasis on reading.
 The skill of reading is one of the most important we teach our children.
 It is a life skill that enables them to extend their concepts, gain information as the basis for other learning and to gain access to the magical world of fantasy.
 Just as children walk talk and grow at different times, so their progression through the skills of reading will be at different rates.
 The key is for your child to feel positive about themselves as a reader right from the start.
 To become a fluent reader, your child needs to take on many skills and continue to practice these throughout their lives.
 Some are specific skills which can be taught, others relate to attitudes, and these they will gain from the adults around them.
 We ask therefore that you read with your child at least 3 times a week.
 Children will be supplied a reading book, however to keep them engaged feel free to read with them the books that interest them, those that take them to a world of make believe, that encourage them to dream and introduce them to the amazing vocabulary that surrounds them.
 Children's books will be changed 2/3 times a week and they will be listened to by the class teacher and teaching assistant daily.